 The central piece of a European-style lounge, a sectional from our Euro world, is not lacking in audacity.
 Elkin, for example, with its rounded shapes and slightly elastic fabric, invites you to lie down comfortably, like on a cloud.

-Recompose its four individual pieces (complete with a modular armchair with or without arms or even a modular corner if necessary) to obtain the layout you want.
+Recompose its four individual pieces (complete with a modular armchair or even a modular corner if necessary) to obtain the layout you want.
 Between the “L”-shaped sofa, armchairs arranged in a circle, or an intimate “pit couch,” everything is possible.

 Choosing a large sofa in a small room